merklejerk/rune-512/impls/ts/README.md

 A `rune-512` encoded string consists of two parts:

-1.  **Header:** A 17-bit section containing a 16-bit CRC-16/XMODEM checksum of the original payload and a parity bit for padding disambiguation.
+1.  **Header:** An 18-bit section containing a 17-bit checksum derived from the SHA-256 hash of the original payload and a parity bit for padding disambiguation.
 2.  **Payload:** The binary data, packed into 9-bit chunks.

 Each 9-bit chunk is mapped to a character in the 512-character alphabet.
 This structure ensures that the data is both compact and verifiable.